 INDINAVIR (in DIN a veer) is an antiretroviral medicine.
 It is used with other medicines to treat HIV.
 This medicine is not a cure for HIV.
-It will not stop the spread of HIV to others.
+This medicine can lower, but not fully prevent, the risk of spreading HIV to others.

 How should I use this medicine?

 Take this medicine by mouth with a full glass of water.
 Follow the directions on the prescription label.
 Take this medicine on an empty stomach, at least 1 hour before or 2 hours after food.
 You may take it with a light meal, like dry toast with jelly, juice, and coffee with skim milk and sugar; or corn flakes, skim milk, and sugar.
 Take your medicine at regular intervals.
 Do not take your medicine more often than directed.
 For your anti-HIV therapy to work as well as possible, take each dose exactly as prescribed.
 Do not skip doses or stop your medicine even if you feel better.
 Skipping doses may make the HIV virus resistant to this medicine and other medicines.
 Do not stop taking except on your doctor's advice.

 Talk to your pediatrician regarding the use of this medicine in children.
 Special care may be needed.

 What side effects may I notice from receiving this medicine?

 Side effects that you should report to your doctor or health care professional as soon as possible: